chaseweaver/Ichicode/README.md

 * KOMADA
   * ADD INFORMATION

+# Additional Info
+If you are like me and want to be able to send bot commands across channels and have the bot respond to them, you need to replace 'node_modules/Komada/src/events/message.js' with 'replacement/message.js'.

 # Invite Link
 Wanna add my bot to your server?
 Add it with this: https://discordapp.com/oauth2/authorize?client_id=415589284955947018&permissions=70257664&scope=bot